-action, Bingbing Fan, Diane Kruger, Douglas Thompson, Edgar Ramirez, Jason Flemyng, Jessica Chastain, Lupita Nyongo, Marcello Cruz, movies, Pablo Scola, Penelope Cruz, reviews, Sebastian Stan, Simon Kinberg, Sylvester Groth, The 355
+action, Bingbing Fan, Diane Kruger, Douglas Thompson, Edgar Ramirez, Fan Bingbing, Jason Flemyng, Jessica Chastain, Lupita Nyongo, Marcello Cruz, movies, Pablo Scola, Penelope Cruz, reviews, Sebastian Stan, Simon Kinberg, Sylvester Groth, The 355

 January 6, 2022

 Directed by Simon Kinberg

 Culture Representation: Taking place in Colombia, France, the United States, Morocco, the United Kingdom and China, the action film “The 355” features a racially diverse cast (white, Latino, black and Asian) representing the working-class, middle-class and wealthy.

 Culture Clash: Five women from five different countries join forces to prevent a world-destroying computer hard drive from getting into the wrong hands.